Sponsored by USENIX, the Advanced Computing Systems Association.

 - Registration to Enigma: We are happy to offer you complimentary conference registration for yourself.
 We will contact you with instructions about how to receive your complimentary speaker registration.
-When you arrive at Enigma, your speaker badge and thank-you gift will be available at Speaker Badge Pickup.
+When you arrive at Enigma, your speaker badge will be available at Speaker Badge Pickup.

 - Travel Support: USENIX is pleased to offer reimbursement for air travel to speakers who do not have employer support.
 We will also pay directly for your conference hotel room for the night before and of your talk if you lack employer support for that as well.